Key takeaways:

 Clean the injection site with an alcohol swab, making sure it’s dry before you inject.

-Insert the needle into the skin.
+Insert the needle into the skin at a 90-degree angle.
 Your healthcare team will show you how to do this properly.

 Using your thumb, press the injection button straight down and hold it for 10 seconds.
 Start counting to 10 when you see “0” in the dose window.